 Cayenne Pepper Nutrition

-I add 1/4 to 1/2 tablespoon of cayenne pepper to my veggie juice daily, which is an easy way for me to naturally supplement needed nutrients.
-One tablespoon of cayenne pepper supplies the following:
+I add 1/4 to 1/2 tablespoon of cayenne pepper to my veggie juice daily, which is an easy way for me to naturally supplement needed nutrients, and you can also take cayenne pepper capsules.
+Benefits of taking cayenne pepper is that one tablespoon of cayenne pepper supplies the following:

 |Nutrient||Amount – Daily Value|

 |Vitamin A||2185 IU – 44% DV|

 |Vitamin E (Alpha Tocopherol)||1.6mg – 8% DV|

 |Vitamin B6||0.1mg – 6% DV|